Alexandermis/user.js/README.md

 ### Change the search engine
 DuckDuckGo or Startpage for example

+## Remove Facebook Wikipedia and co from search
+about:preferences#home disable blank page disable all at the new page and renable it again.

 ## If you want apply a custom style
 This is my custom style - [FirefoxStyle](https://github.com/Alexandermis/FirefoxStyle)